 Reduced Documentation-Providers increasingly rely on reduced documentation, particularly unverified income, to qualify borrowers for nontraditional mortgage loans.
 Because these practices essentially substitute assumptions and unverified information for analysis of a borrower's repayment capacity and general creditworthiness, they should be used with caution.
 As the level of credit risk increases, it is expected that a provider will more diligently verify and document a borrower's income and debt reduction capacity.
-Clear policies should govern the market rate should be used to qualify the borrower and determine repayment capacity.
+Clear policies should govern the use of reduced documentation.
+For example, stated income should be accepted only if there are mitigating factors that clearly minimize the need for direct verification of repayment capacity.
+For many borrowers, providers generally should be able to readily document income using recent W-2 statements, pay stubs, or tax returns.